Symptoms In Dogs

 Distemper

-Symptoms in dogs wit distemper are similar to the common cold – like runny nose and eyes, coughing, high temperature, and diarrhea.
+Symptoms in dogs with distemper are similar to the common cold – like runny nose and eyes, coughing, high temperature, and diarrhea.
 These are early symptoms.
 If the disease has progressed, you may observe nervous twitching, convulsions and even paralysis.
 Unfortunately there is no treatment or cure.
 Veterinarians can treat the dog palitively in the early stages, but the humane treatment is put the dog to sleep.
 Canine distemper is caused by a very contagious virus transmitted by air.
 The good news this is a common disease for vaccination.
 Puppies at rescue leagues will probably have been vaccinated.
 But a neglected older dog, now rescued dog may not have had such treatment, so early detection is key for your animal’s humane care.

 Parvovirus

-Symptoms of dogs with Parvovirus are lethargy, fever, vomiting, bloody diarrhea and rapid dehydration.
+Symptoms in dogs with Parvovirus are lethargy, fever, vomiting, bloody diarrhea and rapid dehydration.
 It is spread by contact with infected stools.
 It is deadly and highly contagious.
 Treatment will entail rigorous intravenous fluids to combat the diarrhea and resulting dehydration.
 Supportive therapy may also be required.
 And isolation is necessary because it is so contagious.
 However, like distemper, cared for animals are vaccinated against parvo, so your dogs already in the home would be safe.

 Tracheobronchitis (aka Kennel Cough)